docker/vscode-extension/TELEMETRY.md

 # Telemetry

-This Visual Studio Code extension collects telemetry.
+The Docker DX extension collects telemetry.
 We collect this telemetry so that we can improve the extension by understanding usage patterns and catching crashes and errors for diagnostic purposes.

 ## Configuring Telemetry Collection